MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 ### Get started customizing the global navigation tab
-1. Set up a [home site](https://docs.microsoft.com/sharepoint/home-site) if your organization doesn’t already have one and make sure to [share the home site](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658) with everyone in your tenant to ensures all users can access the global navigation links.
+1. Set up a [home site](https://docs.microsoft.com/sharepoint/home-site) if your organization doesn’t already have one and make sure to [share the home site](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658) with everyone in your tenant to ensure all users can access the global navigation links.
 2. Navigate to your organization’s home site.
 3. Select **Settings** and then select **Global navigation settings**.